ccapeng/programming/topic-coding.md

 ## Comment
 - Function : write a description and explain all parameters.
-	If you have very obvious name, you can skip it, but some IDE just force to write it.
+	- If you have very obvious name, still put one line function.
+		In the future, you may ask for to delivery document, then you are happy to go.
 - Inside code:
 	``` python
 	def get_second_high_number(arr):